-In fiscal 2022, cultivation of astaxanthin was completed in the first six months of the fiscal year during the most productive months of the year due to the best growing conditions, similar to the prior fiscal year.
-Total production costs are calculated for the year based on normal capacity of production expected to be achieved in a year under normal circumstances.
+Beginning in fiscal 2021, cultivation of astaxanthin was completed in the first six months of the fiscal year during the most productive months of the year due to the best growing conditions, compared to year-round cultivation in the prior fiscal years.
+The same approach was followed in fiscal years 2022 and 2023.
+The Company calculates total production costs for the year based on normal capacity of production expected to be achieved in a year under normal circumstances.
 These costs are then allocated into inventory based on the period of production, not including abnormal production costs.
 Allocating fixed and overhead costs requires management's judgement to determine when production is outside of the normal range of expected variation in production.

-Management reviews inventory levels, inventory turnover, product age and product marketability quarterly to evaluate recoverability and determine if a reserve for inventory is deemed necessary.
+Management reviews inventory levels, inventory turnover, product age and product marketability quarterly to evaluate recoverability and determine if a write-off of inventory is deemed necessary.

 Equipment and leasehold improvements - Equipment and leasehold improvements are reported at cost less accumulated depreciation and amortization.
 Self-constructed leasehold improvements include design, construction and supervision costs.
 These costs are recorded in construction in progress and are transferred to equipment and leasehold improvements when construction is completed, and the facilities are placed in service.
 Long-lived assets, such as property and equipment and purchased intangibles subject to amortization are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to the estimated undiscounted future cash flows expected to be generated by the asset.
 If the carrying amount of an asset exceeds its estimated future cash flows, an impairment charge is recognized to the extent that the carrying amount exceeds the asset's fair value.
-We recognized \$21,000 and \$64,000 impairment of long-lived assets as of March 31, 2022 and 2021, respectively, which are included in other income (expense) on the consolidated statements of operations.
+We recognized \$5,000 and \$21,000 impairment of long-lived assets as of March 31, 2023 and 2022, respectively, which are included in other income (expense) on the consolidated statements of operations.

 Stock-Based Compensation - We provide compensation benefits in the form of stock options, restricted stock units and restricted stock grants to employees and non-employee directors.
 Our stock-based compensation expense is based on the fair value of awards, adjusted for estimated forfeitures, and amortized on a straight-line basis over the requisite service period for stock options and restricted stock units ("RSUs").
 The fair value of stock options is estimated as of the date of grant using the Black-Scholes option-pricing model.
 This model requires input assumptions for our expected dividend yield, expected stock price volatility, risk-free interest rate and the expected option term.
 Restricted stock and RSUs are valued at the fair value of our common stock as of the date of the grant.
-See Note 10 in the notes to our consolidated financial statements.
+See Note 9 in the notes to our consolidated financial statements.